 - Add wet ingredients to dry and mix until well incorporated.
 Fold in blueberries.

 - Once waffle iron is ready, generously coat with non-stick spray or vegan butter and pour on about ⅓ cup of batter.
-Cook according to manufacturer instructions and then remove and place on a baking rack in a 200 degree oven to keep warm.
+Cook according to manufacturer instructions and then remove and place on a baking rack in a 200-degree F (93 C) oven to keep warm.
 Do not stack - keep them in a single layer to keep crispy.

 - Serve immediately with desired toppings.
 Store leftovers in a freezer safe bag and reheat in the toaster for best results.
 Will keep in the freezer for up to a couple months, although they’re best when eaten within the first couple weeks.